• About Us

 1. Activate the numeric keypad by tapping the Num Lock key.
 This keypad is usually situated on the right side of the Windows keyboard.

-3. Hold down the Alt key.
+3. Press and hold down the Alt key.

 4. While holding down the Alt key, type the 0, 1, 4 and 9 keys on the numeric keypad one after the other.

 The keyboard shortcut method works with virtually any application, including but not limited to Notepad, Microsoft Word, Microsoft Excel, Google Chrome, and Adobe Photoshop.
+Take note that the keyboard shortcut method only works if your keyboard has a numeric keypad or number pad.

 Mac users can type the bullet point using the keyboard shortcut Option + 8.

-Bullet point symbol Mac keyboard shortcut
+Bullet point symbol keyboard shortcut for Mac

-How to Add Bullet Points in Word
+Add Bullet Points in Microsoft Word

 Microsoft Word makes it easy to make bulleted lists in your document.
 All you have to do is to click the Bullets icon on the Paragraph section of the Home menu.